-- Promote the inclusion of everyone children, families, and the community - · Support diversity through building relationships with one another - Acknowledge and celebrate the uniqueness of each person
+- Promote the inclusion of everyone-children, families, and the community; - Support diversity through building relationships among children, families, and the community; - Acknowledge and celebrate the uniqueness of each person.

 To help us achieve these goals, we actively recruit and enroll children with a wide variety of disabilities and special needs, individualizing curriculum and supporting access to specialized services.
-Our staff work closely with families to assist in requesting and/or accessing services and resources.
-We also provide training, technical assistance, and networking opportunities to parents and staff, and actively participate in agency and community inclusion initiatives.
+Our staff work closely with families to assist in requesting and accessing services and resources.
+We also provide training, technical assistance, and networking opportunities to parents and staff, and actively participate in agency-specific and community-wide inclusion initiatives.

-If your child is receiving services through San Diego Regional Center, our local school districts, or has provider(s) coming into your home to offer speech or other services for your child, please share this information with your child's teacher.
+If your child is receiving services through San Diego Regional Center, our local school districts, or has providers coming into your home to offer speech therapy or other services, please share this information with your child's teacher.
 We will coordinate to individualize services for your child and your family.
-Please reach out if you have any concerns about your child's development!
+Please reach out if you have any concerns about your child's development.